Boxing: Israel Adesanya's trainer Eugene Bareman on why Junior Fa will beat Joseph Parker

 • Patrick McKendry: Funny, thrilling, scary - What I'm missing most about sport right now

-New Zealand's success in containing Covid-19 which will lead to the loosening of restrictions around professional sports makes the possibility of a domestic showdown between Fa and Parker more likely – in theory anyway.
-Fa's promoter Lou DiBella has shown interest, and the bout would make waves around the world as perhaps the first most significant boxing event in a post-Coronavirus world.
+New Zealand's success in containing Covid-19, which will lead to the loosening of restrictions around professional sport, makes the possibility of a domestic showdown between Fa and Parker more likely – in theory anyway.
+Fa's promoter Lou DiBella has shown interest, and the bout would make waves around the world as perhaps the first most significant boxing event in a post-coronavirus world.

-The twin hurdles of money and the willingness of Parker's promoter Eddie Hearn to allow his fighter to get in the ring with Fa rather than a higher-profile overseas opponent remain, but they may not be insurmountable.
+The twin hurdles of money and the willingness of Parker's promoter Eddie Hearn to allow his fighter to get in the ring with Fa rather than a higher-profile overseas opponent remain but may not be insurmountable.

 Likewise, Bareman believes his man has a better than even chance against Parker who was on top of the world after beating Andy Ruiz Jr in late 2016 and who has a more impressive record than Fa.